-In addition to allowing PingAccess to evaluate the CORS request, you can also allow the request to be handled by the protected application, and let PingAccess be excluded from the process of evaluating the access request, if the target application type is API.
-To do this with a resource path that is protected by PingAccess and requires user authentication, configure a second resource with the same path pattern, but set the Methods field to OPTIONS and the Anonymous option needs to be cleared.
-This configuration allows the API request being made to be handled anonymously.
+If the target application has an Application Type of API, you can allow the protected application to handle the request instead of PingAccess.

+To do this with a resource path that is protected by PingAccess and requires user authentication, configure a second resource with the same path pattern.
+Make sure to set the Methods field to OPTIONS and clear the Anonymous option.
+This configuration allows the API request to be handled anonymously.

-- 1. Click Access and then go to Rules > Rules. - 2.
-Click + Add Rule. - 3.
-In the Name field, enter a unique name up to 64 characters long.
+- 1. Click Access, then go to Rules > Rules.

+- 2. Click + Add Rule.

+- 3. In the Name field, enter a unique name up to 64 characters long.

-4. From the Type list, select Cross-Origin Request.
+4. In the Type list, select Cross-Origin Request.